Java and jSMILE

 jSMILE is compatible with JDK 8 and newer.
 See the Maven section below for information about using jSMILE in a Maven-based project, including the location of BayesFusion's Maven repository and POM integration with jSMILE's native library.

-jSMILE contains two parts: the jar file and the native library, the latter is specific to your operating system.
-The jar file, named jsmile-x.y.z.jar where x.y.z is the version number, can be used as any Java jar.
+jSMILE consists of two parts: the JAR file and the native library, the latter being specific to your operating system.
+The JAR file, named jsmile-x.y.z.jar (where x.y.z is the version number), can be used like any other Java JAR.

-The native library is used by the code in the jar file through Java Native Interface (JNI).
-The name of the native library file is platform-dependent:
+The native library is used by the JAR code through the Java Native Interface (JNI).
+Its file name is platform-dependent:

 jsmile.dll on Windows